dan-fedramp/docs/markdown/FRMR.SCN.significant-change-notifications.md

 # FedRAMP Significant Change Notification Requirements

-- **Release:** 25.06B
+- **Release:** 25.10A
-- **Published:** 2025-08-24
+- **Published:** 2025-10-17
 - **Designator:** SCN
-- **Description:** Minor non-breaking updates to align term definitions and highlighted terms across updated materials (definitions are now in FRD-ALL).
+- **Description:** minor updates to improve clarity; switch from federal information to federal customer data; add impact level metadata; no substantive changes.

 ## Front Matter

 ### Effective Date(s) & Overall Applicability

 - **FedRAMP 20x**:
-  - This release is effective **2025-06-17** for **20xP1**.
+  - This release is effective **2025-06-17** for **20x Phase One Pilot**.
   - These requirements apply to all participants in the FedRAMP 20x Phase One pilot.
-  - Key Security Indicators for Configuration Management (KSI-CMT) should be updated in alignment with the Significant Change Notification Standard.

 - **FedRAMP Rev5**:
-  - This release is effective **2025-07-07** for **R5.SCN.B1** _(tentatively)_.
+  - This release is effective **2025-07-07** for **Rev5 Closed Beta**.
-  - These requirements will be initially tested and evaluated for Rev5 in the SCN Closed Beta (B1).
+  - These requirements will be initially tested and evaluated for Rev5 in the SCN Closed Beta.
   - Providers MUST participate in a Balance Improvement Test to transition from the Significant Change Request process to the new Significant Change Notification process prior to wide release of this process for Rev5.
 Providers should participate in the FedRAMP Rev5 Community Working Group at https://www.fedramp.gov/community/ to follow this process.

 ### Documentation Guidelines